adityajv2310/ROC-CURVE-PLOT/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner /Google Colab

 ## Related Theory Concept:
 The receiver operating characteristic (ROC) curve is frequently used for evaluating the performance of binary classification algorithms.
 It provides a graphical representation of a classifier’s performance, rather than a single value like most other metrics.
 First, let’s establish that in binary classification, there are four possible outcomes for a test prediction: true positive, false positive, true negative, and false negative.
 The ROC curve is produced by calculating and plotting the true positive rate against the false positive rate for a single classifier at a variety of thresholds.

-Uses of ROC Curve :
+#### Uses of ROC Curve :

-1.One advantage presented by ROC curves is that they aid us in finding a classification threshold that suits our specific problem.
+One advantage presented by ROC curves is that they aid us in finding a classification threshold that suits our specific problem.

-2.On the other hand, if our classifier is predicting whether someone has a terminal illness, we might be ok with a higher number of false positives (incorrectly diagnosing the illness), just to make sure that we don’t miss any true positives (people who actually have the illness).
+On the other hand, if our classifier is predicting whether someone has a terminal illness, we might be ok with a higher number of false positives (incorrectly diagnosing the illness), just to make sure that we don’t miss any true positives (people who actually have the illness).

 ## Algorithm
 1. Import Necessary Packages